-If any of the following conditions apply.
-If they do, you might be better off sticking with your current repayment plan.
+If any of the following conditions apply, you might be better off sticking with your current repayment plan:

-When you refinance your student loans, you take out a new loan from a private lender.
+When you refinance student loans, you take out a new loan from a private lender.
 The lender repays all your loans, whether federal or private, so you don’t have to deal with your old loan servicers anymore.
 In place of the old debt, it issues you a new loan with — hopefully — better terms.

 If you’re worried about losing your income in the near future, you might not want to refinance just yet.
 Before turning all your student loans into one private loan, make sure you feel confident about your ability to make monthly payments.

-Since you can only refinance with a private lender, you’ll no longer hold federal student loans.
+Since you can currently only refinance with a private lender, you’ll no longer hold federal student loans.
 As a result, you’ll lose access to helpful federal programs, such as income-driven repayment or emergency forbearance, like the one offered during the COVID-19 pandemic.
 Losing eligibility for federal plans and protections is one of the major cons of refinancing student loans.

 Income-driven repayment plans adjust your monthly payments when you’re having trouble making them.
-Income-based repayment (IBR), for instance, caps your payments at 10 to 15 percent of your monthly income.
-The Revised Pay As You Earn (REPAYE) plan makes sure you’re not spending more than 10 percent.
+Income-based repayment (IBR), for instance, caps your payments at 10% to 15% of your monthly income.
+The Revised Pay As You Earn (REPAYE) plan makes sure you’re not spending more than 10%.

-Some of these plans even let you spread out your repayment over 20 to 25 years and will forgive any remaining balance after that time.
+Some of these plans even let you spread out repayment over 20 to 25 years and forgive any remaining balance after that time.

 Most private lenders set a repayment cap at 15 to 20 years and typically don’t offer income-based protections.
-Before refinancing, consider whether or not you’ll need access to an income-driven repayment plan.
-If you will, then it’s best to wait to refinance your student debt.
+Before refinancing, consider whether you’ll need access to an income-driven repayment plan.
+If you will, then it’s best to wait to refinance your federal student debt.

 The federal government offers several loan forgiveness programs, such as Public Service Loan Forgiveness (PSLF) and Teacher Loan Forgiveness.
 These programs cancel your remaining debt balance after a certain number of years of service.

-However, if you refinance your federal loans with a private lender, they will no longer qualify for federal loan forgiveness, though.
-You might still be eligible for loan forgiveness and assistance programs from individual states or universities, but you won’t be able to participate in a federal program like PSLF.
+However, if you refinance your federal loans with a private lender, they will no longer qualify for federal loan forgiveness.
+You might still be eligible for loan repayment assistance programs and other forgiveness options from individual states or universities, but you won’t be able to participate in a federal program such as PSLF.

 Student loan interest accumulates on a daily or monthly basis.
 If you can lower the rate significantly, you could save a lot of money.
 But if your average interest rate is already low, a refinancing lender may not be able to beat it.

 Browse what’s available, and see what interest rates lenders will offer.
-SoFi, for instance, offers variable rates between 2.75% and 6.84% and fixed rates between 3.25% and 7.24% .
-If these rates aren’t much lower than what you have now, it might not be worth it to refinance.
+SoFi, for instance, has variable APRs of 2.24% – 7.99% and fixed APRs between 3.99% – 8.24% .
+If these APRs aren’t much lower than what you have now, it might not be worth it to refinance.

 And if you’re not sure how much you’d save or spend, check out our student loan refinancing calculator.
 After entering your student loan debt and interest rates, you’ll see a full comparison of one student loan with another.

 Refinancing may not help you very much if you’re nearing the end of your repayment.
-When you refinance, you’ll choose a new plan, whether it’s five, 10, 15, or 20 years.
-If you’re already almost out of debt, switching to a new lender may not be worth the trouble.
+When you refinance, you’ll choose a new plan, whether it’s five, 10, 15 or 20 years.
+If you’re almost out of debt, switching to a new lender may not be worth the trouble.

-Plus, you want to make sure you’re not adding time to your repayment plan.
-Unless your interest rate drops significantly, adding years onto your repayment plan would just make your debt more expensive.
+Plus, you want to make sure you’re not accidentally adding time to your repayment plan.
+Unless your interest rate drops significantly, adding years onto your repayment schedule would just make your debt more expensive.

 Refinancing is most beneficial for those with a steady income who don’t need federal income-driven repayment plans, forgiveness programs or other federal protections.
 However, if you’re worried about affording your monthly payments, your answer to “Should I refinance student loans?” should probably be no at this time, at least when it comes to refinancing federal loans.

-Before you decide to refinance, make sure that it would benefit you in the long run.
+Before you decide to refinance, make sure that the pros of student loan refinancing outweigh the cons.
 Whether it reduces your interest rates or monthly payments, refinancing should make your student loans more manageable.

-Even if you’re not a good candidate now, you might be better suited for refinancing in the future.
-So before changing to a new loan servicer, make sure you understand the full implications of your decision.
+Even if you’re not a strong candidate now, you might be better suited for refinancing in the future.
+So before changing to a new loan servicer, consider the full implications of your decision.

 If you’re still not sure, ask yourself these questions before refinancing your student loans.